yktoo/yktoo.com/content/blog/0205/index.en.md

 Three years into the construction Van Aaken died, reportedly of "chagrin", and Cornelis Frederiks took over.
 He wasn't any more fortunate, so the building was ceased after a year.
 In the years that followed the city tried to get the tower upright, but that didn't work out either.
 The result was not only a leaning, but also crooked tower.
 It was also renovated several times, which cost the city quite a bit of money.

 Only in 2005 the true cause of the failure was discovered.
-The tower was built on a slope of an old [terp][wiki:nl:Terp] (mound), which once protected the area from flooding.
+The tower was built on a slope of an old {{< wiki "Terp" "nl" "terp" >}} (mound), which once protected the area from flooding.
 So Van Aaken fell an innocent victim.

 On the other hand, if the tower stood upright, it would be yet another Dutch tower, like [ours]({{< relref "/blog/0197" >}}) in Amersfoort.
 Tourists would miss the opportunity to make funny forced-perspective photos.
 {{< imgfig "https://1.bp.blogspot.com/-6qFWcFSItEQ/UhoJeeW2j-I/AAAAAAAAZdg/g4hAfaagaMY/s1600/dsc09754.picasaweb.jpg" >}}